CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 ### Task 1: Review and Assign Administrative Roles

+In this task, you will review different administrative roles in Entra ID and assign the correct roles to specific users, such as Global Administrator, User Administrator, and Helpdesk Administrator.

 1. On SEA-SVR1, switch to Microsoft Edge.

 2. In the **Microsoft Entra admin center**, in the Navigation pane, expand **Entra ID (1)** click on Show more Select **Roles & admins (2)**.
 In **All roles (3)** tab, using the search box, search for **Global administrator**.
 Select **Global administrator (4)** (select the name, not the checkbox).